bruceallday/Rocket-Man/README.md

 ![](moongif.gif)

 ## Controls
-Touch the right hand side of the screen to initiate the astronauts thrust.
+<b>Touch the right hand side of the screen to initiate the astronauts thrust.
 Touch the arrows to use the characters RCS thrust.<br>

 ## Technologies used
 * C#
-* UNITY 3D
+* Unity 3D
 * Git
+* Audacity

 ## Assets
 Purchased on the [Unity Asset Store](https://assetstore.unity.com/). <br>